Trever72/heroku-node/README.txt

-SENSEI Bot
+SOMBRA Bot

-Take attendance like never before with your very own Sensei!
+Take attendance like never before with your very own Sombra!